skypyproject/skypy/README.rst

 SkyPy also has a driver script that can run simulation pipelines from the command line.
-The `skypyproject/examples`_ repository contains sample configuration files that you can clone and run.
+The `skypyproject/examples`_ repository contains sample configuration files that you can clone and run:

 .. code:: bash